thejoshwolfe/maze-generator/README.md

 ## Path Finding

-You can click two points on the maze to find the path between them.
+You can click and drag between two points on the maze to find the path between them.
 This uses [Dijkstra's algorithm](http://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
-You can also click and drag.

 ## Experiments